yantonov/ml-docker/README.md

 These scripts help to use python machine learning libraries through docker images.

 This is just a playground.
-For the specific task you may choose specific set of packages and create smaller image.
+For the specific task, you may choose a specific set of packages and create a smaller image.

 Docker file provides: